Attack time analysis in dynamic attack trees via integer linear programming: Dynamic attack trees

 \subsection{The \emph{min time} metric}

-This paper focuses on calculating \emph{min time}, i.e., the minimal time it takes to perform a successful attack on a given DAT.
-While other metrics exist for DATs, \emph{min time} is a fundamental time metric, and calculating \emph{min time} for non-treelike DATs is an open problem \cite{Budde2021}.
+\emph{Min time} is the minimal time it takes to perform a successful attack on a given DAT.
+While other metrics exist for DATs, \emph{min time} is a fundamental time metric, and calculating it efficiently for non-tree-shaped DATs is an open problem \cite{Budde2021}.